Giskard-AI/giskard/docs/integrations/huggingface/hub.md

 </div>

-## Try the Giskard Hub on demo models in 1 click
+## Try the Giskard Hub on demo models in a single click

 If you want to try the Giskard Hub on some demo ML projects (not on your own ML models), navigate to our public demo Space: